Bank of England points to 2015 rate rise, blurs guidance

 The BoE's latest approach to explaining the policy path ahead represents a partial return to the situation before the adoption of forward guidance last year.
 Then, economists scrutinised small changes in the Bank's inflation forecasts for signals about whether policy was too loose or too tight.

-How the new estimates of slack will influence Bank inflation forecasts and its policy decisions could prove hard to predict.
+How the new estimates of slack will influence BoE inflation forecasts and its policy decisions could prove hard to predict.

 A further complication is that a rate rise now looks most likely around the date of Britain's next national election in May 2015, at which public perceptions of living standards look set to be a key issue.